 How reldesemtiv works

-Reldesemtiv works by slowing the rate of calcium release from the regulatory troponin complex — a group of proteins that play an important role in muscle contraction.
-In specific types of skeletal muscle fibers, the troponin complex sensitizes the long fibrous proteins that slide past each other when muscles contract or relax to calcium.
-By acting on the troponin complex, reldesemtiv is thought to lead to an increase in the capacity of skeletal muscles to contract.
+Muscles contract when the signals from the motor neurons cause calcium to be released inside muscle cells.
+Reldesemtiv works by slowing the rate of calcium release from a group of proteins called the regulatory troponin complex.
+In specific types of skeletal muscle fibers, the troponin complex sensitizes the long fibrous proteins that slide past each other when muscles contract or relax due to the calcium.
+By acting on the troponin complex, reldesemtiv is thought to lead to an increase in the capacity of skeletal muscles to contract, despite receiving reduced nerve signaling.

 Reldesemtiv in clinical trials

-The treatment has been tested in people with SMA types 2, 3, or 4 in a Phase 2 clinical trial (NCT02644668) that enrolled 70 participants in the U.S. Patients were grouped according to whether or not they could walk and received either ascending doses of reldesemtiv or a placebo twice a day for eight weeks.
+The treatment also has been tested in people with SMA types 2, 3, or 4 in a Phase 2 clinical trial (NCT02644668) that enrolled 70 participants in the U.S. Patients were grouped according to whether or not they could walk.
+Participants received either ascending doses of reldesemtiv or a placebo twice a day for eight weeks.

-Results of the study were announced in June 2018 and showed a statistically significant concentration-dependent increase from baseline in the six-minute walk test (6MWT), an exercise test of aerobic capacity and endurance.
+The results of the trial, announced in June 2018, showed a statistically significant concentration-dependent increase from baseline in the six-minute walk test (6MWT), an exercise test of aerobic capacity and endurance.
 The study also showed statistically significant increases in maximal expiratory pressure (MEP), a measure of respiratory muscle strength.
-Adverse events were similar between patients receiving reldesemtiv and those on the placebo.
+Adverse events were similar between patients receiving reldesemtiv and those receiving placebo.
 A sustained increase in both the 6MWT and MEP was observed four weeks after stopping reldesemtiv treatment.

-The U.S. Food and Drug Administration granted reldesemtiv orphan drug status for the treatment of SMA in May 2017.
-In October 2018, Cytokinetics announced it would be seeking a type C regulatory interaction with the FDA regarding the acceptability of the 6MWT as an endpoint for a potential registration program for reldesemtiv in patients with SMA.
+The U.S. Food and Drug Administration (FDA) granted reldesemtiv orphan drug status for the treatment of SMA in May 2017.
+In October 2018, Cytokinetics announced it would seek a type C regulatory interaction with the FDA for acceptability of the 6MWT as an endpoint for a potential registration program for reldesemtiv in patients with SMA.
+The FDA responded in June of 2019 that the 6MWT was an acceptable primary efficacy endpoint for registration.
+The agency recommended adding a more global functional scale such as the Hammersmith functional motor scale-expanded (HFMSE) as a secondary endpoint.

 SMA News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.